juliang94/Data-Science-Capstone-Udacity/README.md

 ## Files
 - Jupyter notebook of analysis
 - CSV files containing cluster centroid descriptions
+- CSV file detailing the `ALTERSKATEGORIE_FEIN`(age category) feature which was not described.

 ## Summary of Results
 - The target customers tend to be retirees with moderate online affinity who have little or no recent transaction activity.